measurement-factory/EggTimer/README.md

 algorithm:

 1. Create a [new commit](https://developer.github.com/v3/git/commits/#create-a-commit) ("staging commit") with the following attributes:
-   * 'tree': the tree object of the the PR [merge commit](https://developer.github.com/v3/pulls/#get-a-single-pull-request).
+   * 'tree': the tree object of the PR [merge commit](https://developer.github.com/v3/pulls/#get-a-single-pull-request).
    * 'parents': a single parent as the SHA of the PR base branch HEAD commit.
    * 'message': the commit message as the PR title (with appended PR number) plus the PR description.